Stability properties for a class of inverse problems: Application to solving a passive inverse elasticity problem by use of neural networks

 \subsection{Physical and numerical interpretation of theorems \ref{main disc theorem} and \ref{v0 disc theorem}}

-Fix $A_1$, $A_2$, $\beta $ and $k$ such that formula \eqref{main est disc double} holds.
+Fix $\beta $ and $k$ such that formula \eqref{main est disc double} holds.
 To simplify notations in this section, since $k$ is fixed, set $M_k = M$, $P_{j,k} = P_{j}$, and $C'(j,k) = C'(j)$.
-Let $S$ be the subset of $H^1_0(R) \times B$ defined by \bea S= \{ (u,m): u \in E_m, m \in B, \|u \| \leq A_2, \sum_{j=1}^{M} C'(j) | \ca_{m}u (P_{j})|^2 \geq A_1^2 \}. \eea According to Theorem \ref{main disc theorem} we can define a function \bea \psi: \{ (\ca_m u (P_{j}))_{1\leq j \leq M} \in \RR^{M} : (u,m) \in S \} \ri B\\ (\ca_m u (P_{j}))_{1\leq j \leq M} \ri m, \eea and $\psi$ is Lipschitz continuous.
-In practice, our assumptions on the set $S$ can be interpreted as follows: we assume that we have sufficiently many measurement points $M_k$, that the magnitude of the measurements are significant enough (larger in norm than $A_1$), and that there is a physical upper bound on the forcing term ($A_2$ in the definition of $S$).
-If these conditions are satisfied, then $m$ can be reconstructed from the measurements and the reconstruction is Lipschitz stable.
-Another important implication of Theorem \ref{main disc theorem} is that the function $\psi$ can be approximated by a neural network.
-Since $\psi$ is Lipschitz regular, the growth of the depth of this neural network and of the number nodes can be estimated given accuracy requirements.
+Let $S$ be the subset of $H^1_0(R) \times B$ defined by \bea S= \{ (u,m): u \in E_m, m \in B, \sum_{j=1}^{M} C'(j) | \ca_{m}u (P_{j})|^2=1 \}. \eea According to Theorem \ref{main disc theorem} we can define a function \bea \psi: \{ (\ca_m u (P_{j}))_{1\leq j \leq M} \in \RR^{M} : (u,m) \in S \} \ri B\\ (\ca_m u (P_{j}))_{1\leq j \leq M} \ri m, \eea and $\psi$ is Lipschitz continuous.
+In practice, our assumptions on the set $S$ can be interpreted as follows: we assume that we have sufficiently many measurement points $M$, that the magnitude of the measurements is large enough.
+Normalize these measurements using a discrete $l^2$ norm.
+Then $m$ can be reconstructed from the measurements and the reconstruction is Lipschitz stable.
+Another important implication of Theorem \ref{main disc theorem} is that the Lipschitz stability constant for reconstructing $m$ is inversely proportional to the magnitude of the measurements.
+Since the function $\psi$ defined above is Lipschitz regular, it can be approximated by a neural network and the growth of the depth of this neural network and of the number nodes can be estimated given accuracy requirements.
 There are by now many papers in the neural network literature that provide upper bounds for the size of neural networks approximating Lipschitz functions.
 For example, we refer to \cite{yarotsky2017error, shen2021neural} for estimates valid if the ReLU (Rectified Linear Unit) function is used for activation and \cite{de2021approximation} if the hyperbolic tangent function is used instead. \\ Theorem \ref{v0 disc theorem} suggests what may happen if $v_0$ is not in $E_m$.
 Conceivably, if $\ca_{m_0} v_0$ can be approximated by some $\ca_{m_0} u$ with $u$ in $E_m$, the neural network approximating $\psi$ should still be able to produce an output reasonably close to $m_0$ from the input $(\ca_{m_0} v_0 (P_{j}))_{1\leq j \leq M} \in \RR^{M}$, and formula \eqref{main est disc} establishes the regular behavior of such an output.